University Writing Project FAQ's

 6) When do you need the writing samples by?

-We need the writing samples no later than the last day of the spring semester.
+We need the writing samples no later than Monday, May 1, 2017.

 7) How do I get the writing samples (and other items) to you?

-The student’s writing sample (along with their names, Z- ID's, and assignment requirements) should be sent to the Office of Assessment Services located in Adams Hall B20.
+The student’s writing sample (along with their names, Z- ID's, and assignment requirements) should be sent to Adams Hall B20.
 Materials may be submitted electronically or by hard copy.
 We would be happy to arrange pick up of the materials from your office if preferred.

 8) Why do you need a clean copy of the writing samples?